 The principal petitioner

 In order to improve the House’s ability to respond to petitions, the rules for petitions require a principal petitioner (even where a group of people sponsor a petition).
-This person, who initiates, sponsors or organises a petition, must provide his or her original handwritten signature along with full contact details on the first page of the petition.
+This person, who initiates, sponsors or organises a petition, must provide his or her original handwritten signature along with full contact details on the first page of a paper petition.
+A principal petitioner for an e-petition must provide the petitioner’s full name and address.
 This will enable the Petitions Committee to contact him or her regarding any response or follow-up to the petition.

 Contact details are for the use of the Petitions Committee and will not be published.
 It is not possible for a Member of the House of Representatives to be a principal petitioner or indeed to sign a petition.